Head of Russian private army Wagner says his forces are handing control of Bakhmut to Moscow

 In other developments Thursday:

+- Russia attacked a dam on the Vovcha River in Karlivka, 24 miles west of Donetsk, destroying it and raising a flooding risk for three villages, Gov. Pavlo Kyrylenko said.
+The villages might be evacuated, he said on Telegram.

-— Russia and Belarus signed a deal formalizing the procedure for deploying Russian nuclear weapons on Belarusian territory.
+- Russia and Belarus signed a deal formalizing deployment of Russian nuclear weapons on Belarusian territory.
 Control of the weapons will remain with Moscow.
 Putin had announced in March that his country planned to deploy tactical, comparatively short-range and small-yield nuclear weapons in Belarus.

+- A United Kingdom-based technology firm says pro-Russia hackers faked the location data to form a giant letter “Z” — a symbol of Russia’s war in Ukraine — in the Black Sea.
+Geollect says location data for commercial ships has been remotely spoofed so vessels near Crimea appear to form a 65-mile long “Z” on open-source maritime tracking sites.
+Russia seized the Crimean Peninsula from Ukraine in 2014.
+The false location data increased the risk of collisions, the firm warned.

+- A total of 106 Ukrainian prisoners of war have been released in another major exchange with Russia, chief Ukrainian presidential aide Andriy Yermak said.
+The eight officers and 98 soldiers released fought in the battle for Bakhmut.
+The bodies of two foreigners and a Ukrainian were also returned to Ukraine.
+Prigozhin posted a video of himself standing next to two wooden coffins, one draped with an American flag and another with a Turkish flag.
+Prigozhin said the bodies were being handed over to Ukrainian forces and provided the American's name but the State Department couldn't confirm it, pending an investigation and due to privacy concerns.
+Russian officials confirmed the swap, without providing any details on how many Russians were returned.